 Growing up Korean and Presbyterian, Young Kim is familiar with fasting and gathering for daily prayer, two practices prevalent in the early church.

 “Many Koreans meet at church early each morning for prayer.
-At my church we do daily prayer just during Holy Week,” says Kim, who teaches early church history at Calvin College and leads the worship band at Cornerstone Christian Reformed Church in Ann Arbor, Michigan.
+At my church we do daily prayer just during Holy Week,” says Kim, who teaches early church history at Calvin College.

 “Koreans value self-discipline, so often prepare physically for worship by having no Saturday supper or Sunday breakfast.
 Breaking the fast at communion is a way to remember what Christ has done.
 If my parents have a pressing issue that they want to bathe in prayer, they often fast.
 But I don’t know if they have a conscious sense that that’s what the early church did,” he says.